Skip to main content

 Desiree Shaw

-Among these esteemed individuals who constitute our esteemed Board of Directors, Desiree Shaw holds a profound responsibility.
+Among these esteemed individuals who constitute our Board of Directors, Desiree Shaw holds a profound responsibility.
 She is instrumental in establishing overarching objectives, bolstering our management team in the relentless pursuit of these objectives, and ensuring that the organization possesses ample, well-administered resources.

 Desiree serves as the Director of UCSF’s Pleasanton Campus and holds the distinguished position of Chair of the Honorary Degree Committee.
 Additionally, she serves as the Program Director for the Transfer Pathway, actively participates in the Black Community Council, and contributes her insights as a member of the President’s Advisory Committee On The Status Of Women.